megabyte112/indigo/README.md

 Indigo includes:
 - The [Catppuccin](https://github.com/catppuccin/catppuccin) Mocha theme, including cursors and icons
 - A preconfigured and riced desktop environment or window manager, chosen by the user
-- GPU drivers using `mesa`
 - Fully functional package management via `pacman`
 - AUR support with `yay` or other similar AUR helpers
+- Incredibly modular installer, for the tinkerers out there
 - Plus much more!

 ## Building

-You must use Arch Linux (or some Arch-based distro, like Manjaro, EndeavourOS, or even Indigo itself!) to compile Indigo.
+You must use Arch Linux (or an Arch-based distro, like Manjaro, EndeavourOS, or even Indigo itself!) to compile Indigo.

 Install `archiso`
 ```